 Eosinophilic esophagitis (EE) is a recently recognized disease that is diagnosed in one to four of every 10,000 people in the United States.
 Fifty percent of patients with eosinophilic esophagitis also have seasonal allergies or asthma, while many others suffer from food allergies or eczema.
-If you think your child has EE, call or make an appointment online today at one of the seven locations of The Center for Pediatric Gastroenterology and Nutrition in the Southern and Western Chicago suburbs.
+If you think your child has EE, call or make an appointment online today at one of the seven locations of The Center for Pediatric Gastroenterology and Nutrition throughout Illinois.

 Eosinophilic esophagitis is a chronic disease that affects your child’s immune system.
 As a chronic allergic inflammatory illness, EE flare-ups cause a specific type of white blood cell called eosinophil to build up in the lining of your child’s esophagus, the tube that carries food from your mouth to your stomach.

 Identified in the last two decades, EE is considered a major cause of digestive illness.
 The buildup that results from EE is a reaction to foods, allergens, or acid reflux and results in either inflammation or injury your child’s esophageal tissue.
 This damage causes difficulty swallowing, making food get stuck when it’s eaten.

 - Burning sensation similar to acid reflux or heartburn.

 If your child’s EE goes untreated, scarring causes his or her esophagus to narrow.

 After reviewing your child’s medical history and symptoms, the doctors at The Center for Pediatric Gastroenterology and Nutrition perform several tests to diagnose him or her with eosinophilic esophagitis including: